 - consonants in general

-You will definitely come across some exceptions, but no worries.
+You’ll definitely come across some exceptions — there’s always exceptions in language learning — but have no fear.
 Making this kind of mistake is not a big deal when you’re starting out, as you’ll undoubtedly be understood anyway.
 If you keep practicing in your everyday life, these mistakes will naturally disappear over time.

-Correctly pronouncing the French R and nasal sounds of the language are surely difficult for English speakers — but this is overrated for beginners.
-French speakers will understand you much better if your intonation is correct, even if your pronunciation is mediocre, rather than the other way around.
+Even if your pronunciation is mediocre, French speakers will understand you much better if your intonation is correct, rather than the other way around.
 If you stress your French sentences right, the person you are speaking to will understand where a sentence starts and finishes, as well as what information is important.
 It structures the comprehension and helps them to quickly understand what you mean.
 The good news is French intonation is extremely easy!
+Here are a few rules.

 - The stressed syllable in a word is always the last one, on a descending tone: